Who knew losing weight could be so confusing?

 I have lived both sides of the story.
 I was overweight or obese for many years – however when I quit dieting and decided to step up and take responsibility for my health and lifestyle choices things changed for the better.
+I lost 35 kilos and have been in my healthy weight range since 1993.

 5 diet myths debunked